-Third, you can right with friends.
+Third, you can ride with friends.
 Maybe you want to do a ride at the same time as your sibling who lives half way across the country – you can!
 It can be a great way to virtually ride together.

 If you use Peloton enough, it can really whip you in to shape.

 Are There Any Downsides of Peloton?

-Let’s put the cost aside for now.
-There are some downsides to the Peloton model from various angles.
+Let’s put the cost aside for now, the most obvious downside.
+There are some other downsides to the Peloton model from various angles.

 First, the bike doesn’t have much use other than with Peloton’s $40-a-month service.
 It is probably not a bike you would just hop on and ride for the heck of it, and you obviously can’t take it outside and hit the trails.
 If you drop the two grand-plus on this bike, it is going to be solely for riding Peloton classes.
 The bike really does not have multiple uses, not in the way that a real bike might.

-Second, you are not riding your own bike.
+Second, you are not riding your own real bike.
 This is not a big deal for people who want to ride Peloton in the place of going to a spin class.
 But for someone training for road riding or a triathlon, you may want your intense bike workouts to translate directly to your ability to ride faster when outdoors.
 In that case, it might be better to be on your own bike frame while riding indoors.
 More on that below.

 Third, Peloton is very spin-class-based.
 If you are not a fan of spin classes and prefer “free rides” or riding courses, there are better options out there.
 For example, if you are someone who just likes to go and ride an interesting course, the gamification of Zwift might be a perfect fit for you.

 Alternatives to Peloton

 If plunking down more than $2,000 on a bike that only works indoors with the Peloton streaming service isn’t for you, there are other good options to consider.
 We covered most of them in this piece on the best smart bike trainers and apps.